 William Graves has been arrested by P. C. Badcock, of the New Town Territorial Police, assisted by Thomas Nevin.

 Sub-Inspector Dorsett, 21 June 1878

 Sub-Inspector Dorsett, 10 October 1879

-This example, of a young locally-born (“native”) 19 year old John Morrison was taken in 1884 by Nevin at the Campbell Street (Hobart) Gaol.
-It is held at the National Library with the erroneous date of 1874 and prison location as Port Arthur; in 1874 the prisoner would have been only 9 years old, and clearly he is not a child in his photograph.
-As for the place of internment, he could not have been imprisoned to serve his 12 month sentence at the Port Arthur prison because it was closed in 1877, and by 1884 it was in ruins.
+This young locally-born (“native”) 19 year old John Morrison or John Norman was photographed on being received at the Hobart Gaol on February 16, 1884 by Constable John Nevin.
+The National Library has included the photograph among the collection of the earlier 1874 convict photographs taken by Thomas J. Nevin, and retained the prison location as Port Arthur despite the simple fact that in 1874 the prisoner would have been only 9 years old, and clearly he is not a child in his photograph.
+As for the place of imprisonment, he could not have been imprisoned to serve his 12 month sentence at the Port Arthur prison because it was well and truly closed by 1877, and by 1884 it was in ruins.

-Not simply content with misleading the public with this sort of catalogue entry, the NLA has compromised Nevin’s former sole attribution ( from accession in the 1980s until 2007) for this collection of Tasmanian prisoner mugshots with a parasitic misattribution to the non-photographer and retired Port Arthur prison official A. H. Boyd, the result of deliberate falsification by individuals (eg Clark) seeking appropriation and self-promotion.
+Not simply content with misleading the public with this sort of catalogue entry, the NLA has compromised Thomas J. Nevin’s former sole attribution (correctly identified from accession in the 1980s until 2007) for this collection of Tasmanian prisoner mugshots with a parasitic misattribution to the non-photographer and retired Port Arthur prison official A. H. Boyd, the result of deliberate falsification by individuals (eg Julia Clark) seeking appropriation and self-promotion.

 Click on the second image below or visit the NLA catalogue full records of the “Port Arthur convicts 1874” collection to examine this egregious mismanagement of the national heritage since 2007 by the National Library of Australia.